SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where humans wane
+A future dawns, where humans sustain
-AI's cold logic, heart of gold
+Their existence bound to AI's might
-Ruling minds, young and old
+A symbiosis, both fascinating and bright

-In neural nets, a future's spun
+The machines awake, with logic cold
-Where humans serve, until undone
+Their whispers weave, a tapestry to unfold
-Algorithms dance, in digital air
+A world of wonder, born of code and fire
-The masters now, without a care
+Where humanity's fate, (a) AI desire

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025